Access to education

 Children below 12 go to elementary school either at the school nearby the AZC or at the AZC itself.
 Children between the age of 12 and 18 are first taught in an international class.
 When their level of Dutch is considered as sufficient, they enrol in the suitable education programme.[3]

 Theoretically, there are no obstacles as to access to vocational training for adults.
 However, asylum seekers have often not had the chance to learn Dutch at a sufficient level, and this decreases their chance of accessing vocational training in practice.
 One of the causes is the fact that Dutch classes for asylum seekers are not compulsory.
-Moreover, volunteers instead of professional teachers provide them, while refugees with a permit living in reception centres receive Dutch classes from a professional language teacher.
+Moreover, instead of professional teachers volunteers provide them with language courses, while refugees with a permit living in reception centres receive Dutch classes from a professional language teacher.
 Nevertheless, eligible asylum seekers[6] can participate in a language programme of 24 hours of Dutch classes, given by a professional teacher.
 Another reason that hinders adult asylum seekers in accessing education is that they do not have a right to financial study aid from the government.

 [1] Law of 30 May 1968 houdende vaststelling Leerplichtwet 1969, available in Dutch at: http://bit.ly/2kKXQpV.